-Now, if you’re running in Azure and you are running with multiple instances and you have some custom auto scaling rules, which you’re going to want to do, and you’re going to want to custom auto scale.
-Then you are going to have the question, how many of the users are tied or how many of the connected circuits are tied to each of the web servers?
+Now, if you’re running in Azure and you are running with multiple instances and you have some custom auto scaling rules, which you’re going to want to do, and you’re going to want to custom auto scale, then you are going to have the question: How many of the users are tied to or how many of the connected circuits are tied to each of the web servers?

-Do I have one that is overloaded?
-If you have scaled up, that does not necessarily cause the user sessions to be more evenly distributed.
-Once a user is assigned to an instance it is there.
+If you scale up, that does not cause the user sessions to be more evenly distributed.
+Once a user is assigned to an instance, it is there.
 You can scale up after the fact, but that is only going to affect new users that come in after you have scaled up.

 Then the events that you get are circuit opened and circuit closed.
 Look at that with circuit open, it is going to be called for us by the framework.
 In our dictionary, this circuit is open using a dictionary.
 We make sure that we do not have duplicates.
-Whereas we found in real practice that these events, get called and fired, not completely synchronous.
+Whereas we found in real practice that these events, get called and fired, are not completely synchronous.